|Veterinary Dermatology Center

 infection is less apt to recur.

-Dermatologists are seeing greater numbers of bacterial skin infections
+Dermatologists are seeing more bacterial skin infections caused by

-Staphylococcus aureus [MRSA]).
-Such bacterial infections can be more
+[MRSA]).
+Such bacterial infections can be more difficult and more

-difficult and more expensive to treat, and there is potential for people to be
+expensive to treat, and there is potential for people to be affected by these

-affected by these bacteria (esp. people with less-than-optimal immune
+bacteria (esp. people with less-than-optimal immune function).
+A bacterial

 |CONTROLLING ALLERGIES IN DOGS